csc-training/portable-gpu-programming/Exercises_Instructions.md

 SYCL is not part of the module system at the moment.
 The SYCL compilers were build for this training.
 We recommend that you use one of the two SYCL implementations.

-### Intel oneAPI compilers

-oneAPI is a collection of tool and library supporting a wide range of programming languange and parallel programming paradigms.
-It includes a SYCL implementation which supports all  Intel devices (CPUs, FPGAs, and GPUs) and has SYCL plug-ins for targeting Nvidia and AMD GPUs.

-#### oneAPI on Mahti

-Set up the environment:

-    source /projappl/project_2012125/intel/oneapi/setvars.sh --include-intel-llvm
-    module load gcc/10.4.0
-    module load cuda/12.6.1  # Needed for compiling to NVIDIA GPUs module load  openmpi/4.1.5-cuda # Needed for using GPU-aware MPI

-Compile sycl code:

-    icpx -fuse-ld=lld -std=c++20 -O3 -fsycl -fsycl-targets=nvptx64-nvidia-cuda,spir64_x86_64 -Xsycl-target-backend=nvptx64-nvidia-cuda --cuda-gpu-arch=sm_80 <sycl_code>.cpp

-Here `-fsycl` flag indicates that a sycl code is compiled and `-fsycl-targets` is used to instruct the compiler to generate optimized code for both CPU and GPU devices.

-#### oneAPI on LUMI

-Set up the environment:

-    source /projappl/project_462000752/intel/oneapi/setvars.sh --include-intel-llvm
-    module load craype-x86-trento craype-accel-amd-gfx90a rocm/6.0.3  # Needed for compiling to AMD GPUs
-    export  HSA_XNACK=1 # enables managed memory
-    export MPICH_GPU_SUPPORT_ENABLED=1                                # Needed for using GPU-aware MPI

-Compile sycl code:

-    icpx -fuse-ld=lld -std=c++20 -O3 -fsycl -fsycl-targets=amdgcn-amd-amdhsa,spir64_x86_64 -Xsycl-target-backend=amdgcn-amd-amdhsa --offload-arch=gfx90a <sycl_code>.cpp

-Here `-fsycl` flag indicates that a sycl code is compiled and `-fsycl-targets` is used to instruct the compiler to generate optimized code for both CPU and GPU devices.

 ### AdaptiveCpp

 This is another SYCL  implementation with support for many type of devices.
 No special set-up is needed, expect from loading the modules related to the backend (cuda or rocm).